 Welcome from the Trush Family

 It has been a long road, and we have so much to be thankful for.
-We are fortunate to be surrounded by wonderful members, generous donors, a strong board and an incredible management team, staff and group of volunteers.
+We are fortunate to be surrounded by wonderful musicians, generous donors, a strong board and an incredible management team, staff and volunteers.
 We have learned much from all of them as well as from our own personal experiences and look forward to continuing this beautiful, unforeseen journey.
-We hope this website conveys our principles, as well as the programs and the community that Daniel’s Music Foundation represents and serves.
-And finally, we hope you are able to join us in our various programs and celebrate the many talents of our members and community.
+We hope this website conveys our principles and our passion for the community that Daniel’s Music Foundation represents and serves.
+We invite you to join us at our various events or programs and hope that by learning more about our organization, you can begin to see the “ability” in disability.

-If you would like to learn more about our journey please see the video below produced shortly after Daniel returned home from the hospital, as well as a link to a book written by New York Times best-selling author Jerome Preisler, for which we are most grateful.
+If you would like to learn more about our journey, please see the videos below, as well as a link to a book written by New York Times best-selling author Jerome Preisler, for which we are most grateful.

 From the bottom of our hearts, we thank you for your interest.